 Want a Top Software Development Job?
 Start Here!

-The C language is a high-level, general-purpose programming language.
-It provides a straightforward, consistent, powerful interface for programming systems.
-That's why the C language is widely used for developing system software, application software, and embedded systems.
+C is a high-level, general-purpose programming language.
+It provides a straightforward, consistent, and powerful interface for programming systems, which is why it is widely used for developing system software, application software, and embedded systems.

 The C programming language has been highly influential, and many other languages have been derived from it.
 For example, C++ and Java are two popular modern dialects of C.

-And C is an excellent choice for system programming, for example, developing operating systems, compilers, and network drivers.
+C is an excellent choice for system programming, such as developing operating systems, compilers, and network drivers.
 Despite its popularity, C is not without its criticisms.
 Some have argued that its syntax could be more complex and easier to learn, while others have noted its lack of standardization as a significant issue.
 Nevertheless, C remains a widely used and influential language and will probably continue for many years.

 History of C language

 Thompson's first high-level language was named B after the BCPL system programming language on which it was built.
-Thompson rewrote B to better match the demands of the modern time, better system hardware after Bell Labs purchased a Digital Equipment Corporation (DEC) UNIX system model PDP-11.
-As a result C, the B's successor, was created.
+After Bell Labs purchased a Digital Equipment Corporation (DEC) UNIX system model PDP-11, Thompson rewrote B to better match the demands of modern times and better system hardware.
+As a result, C, B's successor, was created.
 By 1973, C had matured to the point that it could be used to rewrite the UNIX operating system.

-Throughout the 1980s, C developers sought to build standards for the language in order to prevent others from developing their own dialects.
-The American National Standards Institute (ANSI) standard X3.159-1989 became the official U.S. standard for C in 1989.
+Throughout the 1980s, C developers sought to build standards for the language to prevent others from developing their dialects.
+The American National Standards Institute (ANSI) standard X3.159-1989 became the official U.S. standard for C 1989.
 In 1990, the International Organization for Standardization (ISO) issued the ISO/IEC 9899:1990 standard.
-These standards, as well as their later updates, are referenced in C versions after K&R. (C89, C90 and C99).
+These standards and their later updates are referenced in C versions after K&R. (C89, C90 and C99).

 The 1980s saw a surge in operating system development, with C and its use in UNIX being only such instances.
-Despite its advancements over its predecessors, C was still difficult to use for creating larger software programmes.
+Despite its advancements over its predecessors, C was still difficult to use for creating larger software programs.
 As computers got more powerful, there was a growing demand for a more user-friendly programming environment.
-This desire pushed programmers to use C to create their own compilers and, as a result, new programming languages.
+This desire pushed programmers to use C to create their compilers and, as a result, new programming languages.
 These new languages may make it easier to code complex operations with many moving elements.
-For example, object-oriented programming, a programming method that maximizes a programmer's ability to reuse code, was eased by languages like C++ and Java, both of which were derived from C.
+For example, object-oriented programming, a programming method that maximizes a programmer's ability to reuse code, was eased by languages like C++ and Java derived from C.

 Want a Top Software Development Job?
 Start Here!